 In undertaking this challenge, I raised funds for "Make A Wish Foundation," to enable children suffering from serious illnesses to fulfill their own dreams.

-I'm also committing my life to helping others confront their own fears and achieve personal goals.
+I'm also committing my life to help others confront their own fears and achieve personal goals.